I’m a Minnesota gal through and through.

 Serving Former Co-Workers

 Civic engagement isn’t just a course I’ve taught; it’s a principle I’ve lived.

 For eight years, I co-chaired a litigation committee that represented 1,000 former employees in a lawsuit against former directors and officers of a “right-sized” company that crumbled.
 While a handful of key players earned millions in a conversion to a 100% employee-owned company, employees lost the bulk of their retirement accounts and their jobs.
 Our case never made it to trial, but we put up a good fight, disheartened by how much former directors and officers spent on legal fees than was needed to recoup all former employee retirement accounts.

 The litigation committee is one of several organizations I’ve devoted time to over the years.
-I spent three years as president of Kennedy Community School PTA, three years on the Local Education and Activities Foundation (LEAF), four years on the Brian Klinefelter Memorial Foundation and eight years on the Central Minnesota Advertising Federation.
+I spent three years as president of Kennedy Community School PTA, three years on the Local Education and Activities Foundation (LEAF), two years on the Chamber of Commerce Workforce Development Committee, four years on the Brian Klinefelter Memorial Foundation and eight years on the Central Minnesota Advertising Federation.

 These experiences fuel my commitment to the people of District 13B and the State of Minnesota.
 I’m dedicated to ensuring access to an exceptional education for everyone, fighting for increased wages and opportunities for skilled work, and fostering healthy communities.

 And, I promise to model Civility in Action.